lenoobwastaken/VRCLogger/README.md

 # VRCLogger
 bad code thing ya
+- it logs avatars
+- logs join and leave
+- and displays both of these features in vr using ovr
 # INSTRUCTIONS
 - as of right now you can use any accounts to login however in later versions i will most likely need the account login that is currently playing vrchat
 - make sure that you put a account in login.txt if you are going to use avatar logging